MoneyTools/MyMoney.Net/docs/Reports/RetirementPlanReport.md

 This shows that you start off tapping into taxable assets until age 75 when required minimum distribution kicks in on your tax deferred accounts.
-Then by 89 the taxable account is empty and you have to take more from your tax deferred assets which causes a jump in taxes because those are taxed as income.
+Then by 88 the taxable account is empty and you have to take more from your tax deferred assets which causes a jump in taxes because those are taxed as income.

-The next chart shows how much tax you had to pay each year, which is paid from your retirement funds (over and above the desired income):
+The next chart shows how much tax you had to pay each year, which is paid from your retirement funds also:

 ![retirement taxes](../Images/RetirementTaxes.png)